slkzgm/och-indexer/README.md

   staked: Boolean! # Whether hero is currently staked
   stakingType: StakingType # Type of staking (fishing, dragma, etc.)
   stakedTimestamp: BigInt! # When hero was staked
-  unstakeAvailableTimestamp: BigInt! # When hero can be unstaked
+  unstakeAvailableTimestamp: BigInt! # When hero can be unstaked (cooldown: 6h for DragmaUnderlings, 11h45 for Fishing/Dragma)
   lastClaimTimestamp: BigInt! # Last time rewards were claimed
   totalRewardsClaimed: BigInt! # Total rewards claimed for this hero
-  totalStakingDuration: BigInt! # Total staking duration in seconds
+  totalStakingDuration: BigInt! # Total staking duration in seconds (cumulative)
   totalStakes: Int! # Total number of stakes for this hero
   totalUnstakes: Int! # Total number of unstakes
   totalClaims: Int! # Total number of claims